socketsupply/docs/apps/dynamo/index.md

 # Dynamo

-The Dynamo App is a GUI for the DymanoDB database.
+The _Dynamo_ app is a GUI for the DymanoDB database.

 ## Searching